nsrr/spout/README.md

 Other columns that will be interpreted include:

 `display_name`: The variable name as it is presented to the user.
-The display name should be reasonable in length and not unreasonably long.
+The display name should be fit on a single line.

 `description`: A longer description of the variable.